-Quartile 1 Lower Quartile 2 Lower Middle Quartile 3 Upper Middle Quartile 4 Upper Males (% males to all employees in each quartile) 8 10 29 28 Female (% females to all employees in 92 90 71 72
+Quartile 1 Lower Quartile 2 Lower Middle Quartile 3 Upper Middle Quartile 4 Upper Males (% males to all employees in each quartile) 8 9 28 25 Female (% females to all employees in each quartile) 92 91 72 75 Average pay gap - difference in pay (female to male) -7.49 -0.05 3.35 12.13

-each quartile)

-Average pay gap - 1.98% -0.10% 5.12% 11.34%

-difference in pay

-(female to male)

-- 5.3 As can be seen from the above, the higher the quartile the greater the average pay gap in favour of men, with 11.34% average pay gap in favour of men in the upper quartile.
-It is important to note that this is a reduction of 6.36% on the previous years reporting, and there are improvements each year. - 5.4 It is interesting to note that the second quartile is showing a small gender pay gap in favour of women.
-The majority of staff in these roles are Teaching Assistants, Caretakers and Administrators and these are mainly full time roles worked term time or all year round. - 5.4 In all quartiles the Trust has a higher proportion of women.
-This illustrates that the overall pay gap is a result of a higher number of women in lower paid, part-time roles.
+- 5.3 As can be seen from the above, the higher the quartile the greater the average pay gap in favour of men, with 12.13% average pay gap in favour of men.
+This is a small increase on the previous years reporting of 11.34%. - 5.4 It is interesting to note that the first and second quartiles are showing a small gender pay gap in favour of women which shows that amongst the lower quartile women have higher paying jobs than the men however, in the upper quartile men have higher paid jobs than women. - 5.4 In all quartiles the Trust has a higher proportion of women.
+This illustrates that the overall pay gap is a result of a men being in higher paid jobs than women.